feldera/feldera/docs/sql/datetime.md

 Values of type `DATE` can be compared using `=`, `<>`, `!=`, `<`, `>`,
 `<=`, `>=`, `<=>`, `BETWEEN`; the result is a Boolean.

+Casting a string to a `DATE` produces the result `NULL` if the string does not have the format of a date literal.

 ## Times

 A time represents the time of day, a value between 0 and 24 hours